Parlier-Unified-NJROTC/Parlier-Unified-NJROTC.github.io/src/data/departments/public-affairs.md

 ---
 name: Public Affairs
-description: managing the unit's public image and communications, ensuring NJROTC stays promoted and connected to the community.
+description: Managing the unit's public image and communications, ensuring NJROTC stays promoted and connected to the community.
 img: ../../NA.png
 ---